Eve Livingston, Ph.D.

 I have found, after extensive research on the matter, that the most logical, comprehensive and useful explanation of cognition and cognitive function, other than the psychoanalytic model, is that offered by Tibetan Buddhism.
 As a result, I use certain Buddhist concepts to better enable me to explain the way our minds work at a cognitive level.
 This is ultimately extraordinarily useful and effective, I came to find, after years of experience, as it dovetails perfectly with the other areas of my training and expertise.
 I make it easy to understand, so that you can readily have it available to use as an additional tool for relief, insight, patience and compassion.

-After practicing as a psychotherapist for many years, my work has evolved to a unique and personal creative style of helping which I now call Integrative Psychosocial Consultation.
-I feel that this more broad term encompasses the nature of my work, which is a combination of having a holistic (mind/body/heart) approach, thinking on your behalf, helping you see things you previously could not, providing emotional assistance as well as immediate, pragmatic advice.
+After practicing as a psychotherapist for many years, my work has evolved to a unique and personal creative style of helping which is an amalgam of coaching and consultation.
+This is a holistic (mind/body/heart) approach, thinking on your behalf, helping you see things you previously could not, providing emotional assistance as well as immediate, pragmatic advice.
 My style is dynamic, intuitive, creative, caring, interactive, involved and thoughtful.
 Most importantly, I sincerely want to see you thrive.
 Happiness is possible and I’m dedicated to helping you achieve it.
-I stay with you, working with you and assisting you, for as long as you want and need me to in your journey of discovery and personal evolution.
-Whether you consult with me for one session or many, I am striving to provide you as much understanding, relief and help as I can at every moment.
+Whether you consult with me for one session or many, I am striving to provide you as much help as I can at every moment.
 From the outset, my aim is the achievement of greater happiness and success as quickly as possible.

 I am more than happy to answer any questions you might have that would better help you understand how I think, how I work, and how I can help.